trilogy-group/cloudfixLinter-demo-cloudformation/README.md

 ## Steps to add cloudfix-linter in your $PATH env variable
  ### On MacOS
-  - Open the .bash_profile file in your home directory (for example, /Users/your-user-name/.bash_profile) in a text editor.
+  - For Setting the path to cloudfix-linter binary in a single terminal -
     - run `export PATH=$PATH:~/.cloudfix-linter/bin/`
+  - For setting path to cloudfix-linter binary across your system -
+    - run `sudo nano /etc/paths`
+    - provide password
+    - Add the following line at the end of the file: `/Users/your_username/.cloudfix-linter/bin`
+    (Note: Replace your_username with your actual username.)
+    - Save the file by pressing Control+X, then Y, then Enter.
+    - Close the Terminal and reopen it for the changes to take effect.

   - run `cloudfix-linter -v ` to check path has been set successfully

  ### On Linux